risd-web/criticalcodestudio/demo-03-p2p-intro/README.md

 ## Making P2P websites

 You can use the beaker browser for managing your site files by going to  your [beaker://library/](beaker://library/) on your browser (think Github Desktop) or use the Terminal.
-To use the dat CLI
+To use the [CLI](https://docs.beakerbrowser.com/advanced/webterm/), go to Developer > Toggle Terminal.

 - Here is a demo the [Weather API](weather.html) from Lai’s example.
 - Here is a standard p5 demo [p5 sketch](sketch.html) from a [Code Lab demo](https://github.com/RISD-Code-Lab/cl-spring2020/tree/master/session-07).